Step-by-Step Guide to Estimating the Cost of Pre-Engineered Metal Buildings (PEMBs) and Steel Structures

 • Utilities: electrical, plumbing, and HVAC systems add up the costs, especially for complex projects like commercial or sports facilities

 • Ancillary Items: Some smaller items are usually neglected while setting the budget, but can add up to a noticeable amount to the cost.
+Learn more about Hidden and Ancillary Costs in Steel Building Construction.
 These items include gutters, downspouts, trim, insulation accessories, and ventilation systems.

 The primary factors that can determine the cost of pre-engineered metal buildings are their dimensions.
 In other words, understanding the impact of a project’s length, width, height, and clear span can become useful in estimation.